soulxmn/Productivity-App/doc/sprint3/PB.md

 # Sprint 3 Product Backlog
 Completed tasks from Sprints 1 and 2 have been tagged.
-There are no new **user** story additions this sprint.
+There were no new **user** story additions this sprint.

 ## User Stories:
 1. **\[COMPLETED\]** As Lisa, a basic user, a basic user, I want to be able to register for an account, this way I can keep my tasks private.